WaltzOT/NeMoGPT2-BaseballStats/README.md

 # NeMoGPT2-BaseballStats
-Scripts used for training chatbots for baseball statistics in NeMo using GPT2.
+Scripts used for training chatbots for baseball statistics in NeMo using GPT2(or BERT).
 Running on CPU on and using Docker to complete tasks

 - To run just type in bash "docker-compose build"